Peter Ward (footballer, born 1955): International career

 In 1977, Ward had been selected for an England under-21 game against Norway.
 He scored a hat trick in a 6–0 win for England.
 He was selected for the full England squad against Luxembourg a month later but did not make it onto the pitch.
 His only full cap came on 31 May 1980, in a 2–1 win over Australia.
 Ward came on in the 85th minute, making his international career the shortest ever for an England player.
 His record of 6 minutes has since been surpassed by Martin Kelly.

 Personal life

 In 2002, Ward married his second wife, Jacqueline.
 He has three daughters from his first marriage.
-From 2002–2005, Ward coached soccer at Tampa Catholic High School located in Tampa, Florida.
+From 2002 to 2005, Ward coached soccer at Tampa Catholic High School located in Tampa, Florida.
 In 2011, he began coaching for Celtic FC Florida in Largo, Florida.
 Ward scored both goals for the Yellow Team en route to a 2–0 win during FC Tampa Bay's 2011 Celebrity Halftime Game.